Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Resolution

 -   The maximum texture resolution is 16384x16384
--   The recommended maximum texture resolution is 4096x4096 to maintain compatibility with low end devices
+-   The recommended maximum texture resolution is 4096x4096 to maintain compatibility with low-end devices
--   Keep in mind that textures are atlased, and larger textures can mess with atlas generation on lower end devices
+-   Keep in mind that textures are atlased, and larger textures can mess with atlas generation on lower-end devices
--   Only make textures as large as needed to convey the detail needed at the needed distance
+-   Only make textures as significant as needed to convey the detail needed at the needed distance

 ## Sounds